facebook/docusaurus/website/docs/migration/migration-versioned-sites.md

 │   └── version-1.0.0-sidebars.json
 ```

-## Convert style attributes to style objects in MDX
+## Convert style attributes to style objects in MDX {#convert-style-attributes-to-style-objects-in-mdx}

 Docusaurus 2 uses JSX for doc files.
 If you have any style attributes in your Docusaurus 1 docs, convert them to style objects, like this: